Explore the Andes Hiking on Ausangate Trek 5 Days / 4 Nights

 Adventure: Absolutely

-Itinerary notes – Ausangate trek (Ausangate Circuit) – 5 days
+Itinerary notes – Ausangate Trek 5 days (Ausangate Circuit) –

 The times cited in this itinerary are approximate.
 Walking times depend on the group, and the guide can change lunch spots and campsites depending on the progress of the group.
 Each guide has their own preferred route, which might not correspond exactly to the route described here.